nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

 4) treat this 1% sample as a "simple random sample" to produce parameter estimates for the entire month of January

+Thanks to Nate TeBlunthias for several helpful observations regarding this approach.
+* It may useful to compare this approach to sampling techniques in ecology intended to estimate the population of a species.
+For instance, ecologists may use [quadrats](https://en.wikipedia.org/wiki/Quadrat) to collect a `rectangle` of data.
+The time window approach is a 1-d version of this.
+* This approach could be viewed as a case of the [law of total expectation](https://en.wikipedia.org/wiki/Law_of_total_expectation).
+The variable $x$ being our measures of interest (post score, post comment count, total posts), and the conditioning variable $y$ referring the time window in which a post appears.

-We are very interested in critiques of this approach!
+We are very interested in collecting more critiques of this approach!
 The exact sampling code is in `collect-wsb.ipynb`.

+Some open questions:
+* should the time windows actually be extended by something like 0.001 seconds (i.e. does the current version excluded posts made at exact minute intervals?)
+* What is the ideal window size for a given sample fraction (we're trying out some simulations to answer this).

-Note, Feb 8: we are currently working on (1) describing the approach more formally and (2) assessing the accuracy of this approach.
-See the end of this cell and the `sampling_accuracy.ipynb` notebok for more.
+Note, we are currently working on (1) describing the approach more formally and (2) assessing the accuracy of this approach.
+See the end of this cell, the `sampling_accuracy.ipynb` notebok for more, and the `jan2020_simulations.ipynb` for more.

 ## Activity Measures